Your Fire Department – promoting community safety

 First Aid / CPR Classes

-As a part of our mission to educate the public, West Benton Fire Rescue offers free CPR and First Aid classes to individuals and groups within the Prosser area.
+As a part of our mission to educate the public, West Benton Fire Rescue offers CPR and First Aid classes to individuals and groups within the Prosser area.
 Lives are lost daily nationwide from incidents involving heart attack, drowning, choking or electric shock.
 The steps taken to aid the victim seconds following such an incident can mean the difference between life and death.

 Cardiopulmonary resuscitation (CPR) is the best training to have to try to help someone in an extreme situation when that person has stopped breathing.
 Learning this basic first-aid technique can help you give a friend, a loved one or a stranger a second chance for life.

-West Benton Fire Rescue will not be holding First Aid / CPR classes until further notice.
+West Benton Fire Rescue will now be holding First Aid / CPR classes.

-- This is a FREE class offered to Prosser and Whitstran Residents.
+- This is a class offered to Prosser and Whitstran Residents.

 - There are up to 20 seats available for each class, depending on instructor availability.